porekhov/CG_probeMD/README.md

 2. After the production simulation is finished, run calc_dens_clusters.py.
 If finished normally, several files should appear in the current directory:

 - dens_XXX.dx - densities for individual probes and all probes together. densities are recalculated into free energies of corresponding probe molecules, i.e., in kJ/mol units.

- - dens_XXX_clusters.pdb - clustered density, each grid dot is labeled with its cluster number in the residue field, cluster size (i.e., number of grid dots belonging to the cluster) in the occupancy field, and mean cluster energy in the temperature factor field.

- - dens_XXX_clusters_ene.pdb - clusters sorted by the mean free energy (from the lowest to the highest).
-Each cluster is represented by a single hotspot corresponding to the lowest energy observed for this cluster.
-Mean energy is in the occupancy field and the lowest observed energy is in the temperature factor field.
+- centers_mean_ene.pdb Clusters sorted by their mean free energy (from the lowest to the highest).
+Each cluster is represented by a single hotspot with the mininal energy.
+Residue name = probe type (ALL for the joint density); Residue number = cluster rank; beta factor = the cluster mean energy.

+- centers_min_ene.pdb Clusters sorted by their minimal free energy (from the lowest to the highest).
+Each cluster is represented by a single hotspot with the mininal energy.
+Residue name = probe type (ALL for the joint density); Residue number = cluster rank; beta factor = the cluster minimal energy.

- - dens_XXX_clusters_size.pdb - clusters sorted by the cluster size (from the biggest to the smallest).
-Each cluster is represented by a single hotspot corresponding to the lowest energy observed for this cluster.
-Cluster size (i.e., the number of grid dots belonging to the cluster) is in the occupancy field, and mean cluster energy is in the temperature factor field.
+- centers_sum_ene.pdb Clusters sorted by their total free energy (from the lowest to the highest).
+Each cluster is represented by a single hotspot with the mininal energy.
+Residue name = probe type (ALL for the joint density); Residue number = cluster rank; beta factor = the cluster total energy.

+- clusters_mean_ene.pdb Clusters sorted by their mean free energy (from the lowest to the highest).
+Each cluster is represented by all belonging hotspots.
+Residue name = probe type (ALL for the joint density); Residue number = cluster rank; occupancy = hotspot energy; beta factor = the cluster mean energy.

+- clusters_min_ene.pdb Clusters sorted by their minimal free energy (from the lowest to the highest).
+Each cluster is represented by all belonging hotspots.
+Residue name = probe type (ALL for the joint density); Residue number = cluster rank; occupancy = hotspot energy; beta factor = the cluster mininal energy.

+- clusters_sum_ene.pdb Clusters sorted by their total free energy (from the lowest to the highest).
+Each cluster is represented by all belonging hotspots.
+Residue name = probe type (ALL for the joint density); Residue number = cluster rank; occupancy = hotspot energy; beta factor = the cluster total energy.

+- File aa_aligned.pdb is an all-atom model aligned to the coarse-grained one (it is stored in _cg.pdb), which can be used as a reference structure for visualization and interpretation of the results.

-3. Densities can be visualized by VMD, Pymol, or using the provided visualize.ipynb notebook.
+3. Densities and clusters can be visualized by VMD, Pymol, or using the provided visualize.ipynb notebook.